 What Is an Emergency Response Plan?

 An emergency response plan is a document that details what actions individuals take within the initial minutes of an emergency that dictates whether the severity of an incident escalates or not.
 The severity refers to various elements, including financial, environmental, material, or human.
 In any case, any company must invest in creating an emergency response plan.
 Having one helps in minimizing the damages or losses brought about by unforeseen incidents.
 The main focus of the emergency response plan is the response given by the company to address various situations.
 Emergency response plans must highlight and list the high-risk circumstances.
-The circumstances require quality responsive risk management that translates into a catastrophic emergency response plan.
+The circumstances require quality responsive risk management plan that translates into a catastrophic emergency response plan.

 According to a blog post from the International Capital Market Association (ICMA) dating back to September 21st, 2018, about 86.9 percent of local governments report having created plans to mitigate disasters, both natural and man-made.
 However, from the percentage mentioned, only 68.6 percent addressed issues about at-risk residents.